Predictive analytics: Analytical Review and Conditional Expectations in Auditing

 An important aspect of auditing includes analytical review.
 In analytical review, the reasonableness of reported account balances being investigated is determined.
 Auditors accomplish this process through predictive modeling to form predictions called conditional expectations of the balances being audited using autoregressive integrated moving average (ARIMA) methods and general regression analysis methods, specifically through the Statistical Technique for Analytical Review (STAR) methods.

 The ARIMA method for analytical review uses time-series analysis on past audited balances in order to create the conditional expectations.
 These conditional expectations are then compared to the actual balances reported on the audited account in order to determine how close the reported balances are to the expectations.
 If the reported balances are close to the expectations, the accounts are not audited further.
 If the reported balances are very different from the expectations, there is a higher possibility of a material accounting error and a further audit is conducted.

 Regression analysis methods are deployed in a similar way, except the regression model used assumes the availability of only one independent variable.
 The materiality of the independent variable contributing to the audited account balances are determined using past account balances along with present structural data.
 Materiality is the importance of an independent variable in its relationship to the dependent variable.
 In this case, the dependent variable is the account balance.
 Through this the most important independent variable is used in order to create the conditional expectation and, similar to the ARIMA method, the conditional expectation is then compared to the account balance reported and a decision is made based on the closeness of the two balances.

 The STAR methods operate using regression analysis, and fall into two methods.
 The first is the STAR monthly balance approach, and the conditional expectations made and regression analysis used are both tied to one month being audited.
 The other method is the STAR annual balance approach, which happens on a larger scale by basing the conditional expectations and regression analysis on one year being audited.
 Besides the difference in the time being audited, both methods operate the same, by comparing expected and reported balances to determine which accounts to further investigate.

+Law enforcement

+Predictive analytics is used in law enforcement to identify spatial and temporal patterns in recorded crime.
+One example is IAPOL, used by the Colombian National Police.
+The system analyzes historical police data and applies techniques including kernel density estimation to generate weekly heat maps indicating areas with higher estimated probabilities of crime.